Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 JUNE 18, 2020 BY RANDY FRANK

 An example of force measurement testing automation in practice is in the mobile phone and tablet industry.
-Manufacturers can use a force sensor like an Interface ConvexBT miniature–sized load button load cell to test the pressure sensitivity of a touch screen.
+Manufacturers can use a force sensor, such as an Interface ConvexBT miniature–sized load button load cell, to test the pressure sensitivity of a touchscreen.
 By using an actuator, phone manufacturers can set up an automated test line with an integrated actuator/load button load cell to test each screen as they go across the line.
 This combination helps the manufacturer quickly and automatically conduct the test, while personnel can be devoted to monitoring and analyzing data or used in other areas on the production floor, rather than having to initiate and oversee the test.
 Read more.

 Selecting and Using a Force Measurement Device: Everything you need to know

 In this latest feature in Quality Magazine, February 2021 Issue, Ken Vining highlights the key factors related to force measurement and data quality.
-Here is a quick highlight from this feature: Force measurement devices like load cells, torque transducers and data acquisition devices are used across industries to design and test hardware.
-They’re a key factor in the product development process because the force, torque and weight data they collect helps to ensure products are accurately constructed, work as intended, are safe for use, and can withstand the test of time.
-In highly regulated and complex industries like medical and defense, this data becomes even more important because any miscalculation in the design of a product can put lives at risk.
+Here is a quick highlight from this feature: Force measurement devices like load cells, torque transducers, and data acquisition devices are used across industries to design and test hardware.
+They’re a key factor in the product development process because the force, torque, and weight data they collect help to ensure products are accurately constructed, work as intended, are safe for use, and can withstand the test of time.
+In highly regulated and complex industries like medicine and defense, this data becomes even more important because even a minor miscalculation in product design can put lives at risk.
 Read the entire article here

 How can a load cell force sensor be used in increasingly smaller end products?